 The university must ensure that joint programmes are structured and supported by the relevant departments at both university and faculty levels.
 The university should implement regular forums to facilitate the exchange of information between programme leaders and academic and administrative staff and ensure that good practice, challenges and innovations in the development and implementation of joint programmes are shared, discussed, and exploited across the board.
-This would streamline processes and optimise the efficiency and effectiveness of such programmes, ensuring consistency, quality, and strategic alignment across programmes and across the UL's faculties and academies.
-According to the audit visit, some programmes have minimum standards, so the partner universities can unify issues and contents of the joint programmes.
+This would streamline processes and optimise the efficiency and effectiveness of such programmes, ensuring consistency, quality, and strategic alignment across programmes have minimum standards, so the partner universities can unify issues and contents of the joint programmes.